magomedb/IAP/README.md

 The next step is to setup your actions space.
 This the amount of actions needs to be set in amount actions.
 ![Actions](https://i.imgur.com/LypkyVu.png)

-We also provide some actions like shoot cloest target and move towards point that you can use.
+We also provide some actions like shoot closest target and move towards point that you can use.

 The agent needs to be able to know what is good and bad.
 We do this by rewarding the agent in a calculatereward function.
-This function can be created what ever way you want as lond as you update the reward varaible.
-What we like to do is to have bools that the environment set then reward the agent based on these booles and then reset them.
+This function can be created in what ever way you want as long as you update the reward  variable.
+What we like to do is to have bools that the environment set then reward the agent based on these booleans and then reset them.
 ![Reward](https://i.imgur.com/7qsYhO8.png)

 That is pretty much all you need to setup a controller.
-If you want to use some of the functionalty meantioned above you need to create a navmesh for the move towards point, go to the UE4 documentation if you dont know how that is done.
-Also if you want to use shoot target functions you need to set weapon socket.
+If you want to use some of the functionality  mentioned above you need to create a navmesh for the move towards point, go to the UE4 documentation if you don't know how that is done.
+Also, if you want to use shoot target functions you need to set weapon socket.
 This can be done like this:
 ![WeaponSocket](https://i.imgur.com/4RFVE6I.png)

 We also have two addition programs, one is used to plot the files that is printed out by checking "Print RewardPr1k".
 The other program is used to calculate means and standard deviations for the use of z-score.
 This program uses the file created from the checkbox "Print Observations" and gives the calculations out in a format you can just copy paste into the means and standard deviations section so that the system will understand it.

-If you want to know more specific use of this in an environment you can look at any of the 4 examples we give.
+If you want to know more specific use of this in an environment, you can look at any of the 4 examples we give.
 This can be located in IAP Content->AI->Examples.

 ![Examples](https://i.imgur.com/qWtLaE6.png)